tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 #### Bloom

-**Casting Time/Duration**: 10 minutes**/**Instantaneous
+**Casting Time/Duration:** 10 minutes**/**Instantaneous

-**Market/Component Cost**: 150 gp**/**30 gp
+**Market/Component Cost:** 150 gp**/**30 gp

-**Effect**: Upon completion of the ritual, you cause all outdoor terrain nearby you to bloom with new growth and foliage.
+**Effect:** Upon completion of the ritual, you cause all outdoor terrain nearby you to bloom with new growth and foliage.

 Alternatively, the ritual causes crops and fruit-bearing plants nearby you to yield food.
 The plants produce enough food to feed five people for a week.

 #### Create Campsite

-**Casting Time/Duration**: 10 minutes**/**8 hours
+**Casting Time/Duration:** 10 minutes**/**8 hours

-**Market/Component Cost**: 150 gp**/**30 gp
+**Market/Component Cost:** 150 gp**/**30 gp

-**Effect**: You summon hundreds of diminutive nature spirits to assemble a campsite around you.
+**Effect:** You summon hundreds of diminutive nature spirits to assemble a campsite around you.
 The spirits clear the area, set up tents, unroll bedrolls, gather water, and prepare a nourishing meal.
 They also conceal the campsite.

 The spirits utilize your and your allies' gear to make the campsite.
 If you and your allies lack the appropriate gear, the spirits gather raw materials from the environment to make the campsite.

 At the end of the ritual's duration, the spirits break down the campsite, pack up your gear, and restore the site to its original state, removing evidence that you and your allies camped there.

-**Skill Check**: Your Nature skill check result serves as the DC for Perception checks to notice the hidden camp.
+**Skill Check:** Your Nature skill check result serves as the DC for Perception checks to notice the hidden camp.

 #### Dowsing Rod

-**Casting Time/Duration**: 1 minute**/**12 hours or until discharged
+**Casting Time/Duration:** 1 minute**/**12 hours or until discharged

-**Market/Component Cost**: 150 gp**/**30 gp
+**Market/Component Cost:** 150 gp**/**30 gp

-**Effect**: You transform a stick or other natural object into a dowsing rod.
+**Effect:** You transform a stick or other natural object into a dowsing rod.
 When you do so, name a natural feature of the environment, such as mountains, rivers, forests, or caves.
 The dowsing rod points the way to the nearest place that fits the description.
 You can't name a specific place, such as Mount Baneflame, and the rod can't find magically concealed locations.
 When you reach the destination, the ritual is discharged.

 #### Endure Elements

-**Casting Time/Duration**: 10 minutes**/**24 hours
+**Casting Time/Duration:** 10 minutes**/**24 hours

-**Market/Component Cost**: 150 gp**/**30 gp
+**Market/Component Cost:** 150 gp**/**30 gp

-**Effect**: Designate up to five ritual participants, including yourself, who ignore penalties associated with extremes of nonmagical weather.
+**Effect:** Designate up to five ritual participants, including yourself, who ignore penalties associated with extremes of nonmagical weather.

 An affected creature suffers no ill effects from ambient temperatures between –50 and 140 degrees Fahrenheit, and the creature's equipment is likewise protected from the ravages of these temperatures and of precipitation.

 #### Pass Without Trace

-**Casting Time/Duration**: 1 minute**/**8 hours
+**Casting Time/Duration:** 1 minute**/**8 hours

-**Market/Component Cost**: 150 gp**/**30 gp
+**Market/Component Cost:** 150 gp**/**30 gp

-**Effect**: You and up to five allies present while you perform this ritual leave fewer tracks.
+**Effect:** You and up to five allies present while you perform this ritual leave fewer tracks.
 The DC to track those the ritual affects increases by 5, as if you had obscured their tracks.

 #### Portend Weather

-**Casting Time/Duration**: 5 minutes**/**instantaneous
+**Casting Time/Duration:** 5 minutes**/**instantaneous

-**Market/Component Cost**: 150 gp**/**30 gp
+**Market/Component Cost:** 150 gp**/**30 gp

-**Effect**: You determine what the weather will be like for the next 24 hours within a 50-mile radius of you.
+**Effect:** You determine what the weather will be like for the next 24 hours within a 50-mile radius of you.
 You and any allies present for the ritual gain a +5 bonus to Endurance checks to endure extreme weather you have foreseen.

 #### Summon Winds

-**Casting Time/Duration**: 10 minutes**/**8 hours
+**Casting Time/Duration:** 10 minutes**/**8 hours

-**Market/Component Cost**: 150 gp**/**30 gp
+**Market/Component Cost:** 150 gp**/**30 gp

-**Effect**: You conjure a stiff breeze and direct it.
+**Effect:** You conjure a stiff breeze and direct it.
 You can increase a sailing vessel's speed by 2 miles per hour while you keep the winds in the vessel's sails.
 You can dismiss the winds as a free action.

 #### Traveler's Camouflage

-**Casting Time/Duration**: 10 minutes**/**10 hours
+**Casting Time/Duration:** 10 minutes**/**10 hours

-**Market/Component Cost**: 150 gp**/**15 gp
+**Market/Component Cost:** 150 gp**/**15 gp

-**Effect**: You cloak yourself and any allies present for the ritual in a camouflaging shroud.
+**Effect:** You cloak yourself and any allies present for the ritual in a camouflaging shroud.
 The subjects of this ritual gain a bonus to Stealth checks while traveling, and other creatures take a penalty when using Perception to find your tracks.

-**Skill Check**: Your Nature skill check determines the bonus you and your allies gain and the penalty others take.
+**Skill Check:** Your Nature skill check determines the bonus you and your allies gain and the penalty others take.

 | Nature Skill Check Result | Bonus to Stealth | Penalty to Find Tracks |
 | ------------------- | ---------------- | ---------------------- |